soundpress/RulesOfNYC/docs/c16/index.rst

       (i) An owner of an IMD unit seeking to contest the proposed sale of improvements must apply to the Loft Board for a determination within 20 calendar days of service upon the owner of the Disclosure Form, or within such additional period as provided pursuant to 29 RCNY § 2-07(d) above, and must pay the mandated filing fee of $800.
 Before the owner files a challenge application under this subdivision, the owner's registration with the Loft Board, including payment of applicable registration fees, must be current, or before filing a challenge application with respect to improvements in a unit that was formerly subject to Article 7-C, the owner's registration with DHCR or any successor agency must be current.
 The owner must also state that he or she is the owner of the premises or is authorized to act on behalf of the owner in this matter.

-      (ii) Filing of an application challenging the sale of improvements to a prospective incoming tenant which is found by the Loft Board to be frivolous may constitute harassment, pursuant to 29 RCNY § 2-02 of these Rules, with the consequences provided in 29 RCNY § 2-07(d)(4).
+      (ii) Filing of an application challenging the sale of improvements to a prospective incoming tenant which is found by the Loft Board to be frivolous may constitute harassment, pursuant to 29 RCNY § 2-02, with the consequences provided in 29 RCNY § 2-07(d)(4).
 An objection to the sale may be found to be frivolous on grounds including, but not limited to, the following: that it was filed without a good faith intention to purchase the improvements at fair market value or that the owner's valuation of the improvements has no reasonable relationship to the fair market value, as determined by the Loft Board.

       (iii) The owner must serve the outgoing and prospective incoming tenants with a copy of the owner's challenge application, and file within 5 calendar days of service 2 copies of the application at the Loft Board and proof of service as described in 29 RCNY § 1-06(b).

       (iv) The outgoing and prospective incoming tenants will have 7 calendar days from when service of the application is deemed complete to file with the Loft Board an answer to the challenge application.
 Two copies of the answer must be filed with the Loft Board.
 One copy of the answer must be served on the owner and the other affected parties, if any, prior to filing the answer with the Loft Board.
-Proof of service must be filed with the Loft Board in accordance with 29 RCNY § 1-06(e) of these Rules.
+Proof of service must be filed with the Loft Board in accordance with 29 RCNY § 1-06(e).

       (v) The outgoing tenant's answer must include 3 available dates and times during regular business hours within 10 calendar days of the date of filing of the answer with the Loft Board during which the improvements will be available to be inspected by a Loft Board-appointed appraiser in accordance with subparagraph (vi).